tcr/tagr/README.md

 serializes to HTML and CSS, so you get fast rendering times, with the flexibility of Tagr's clean and extensible API.

-Tagr, minified, is just 10kb.
+Tagr, minified and gzipped, is just 10kb.

 ## How it works